Kourion: Forum, nymphaeum and forum baths

-The nymphaeum, was developed in four successive phases from the early first century AD to the mid seventh century, and was among the largest nymphaea in the Roman Mediterranean in the second and third centuries.
+The nymphaeum, was developed in four successive phases from the early first century CE to the mid seventh century, and was among the largest nymphaea in the Roman Mediterranean in the second and third centuries.

 In its earliest phase the nymphaeum consisted of a rectangular room with a tri-apsidal fountain set in its northern wall flowing into a rectangular basin along the length of the same wall.
-After an earthquake in 77 AD, the nymphaeum was rebuilt between 98 and 117.
+After an earthquake in 77 CE, the nymphaeum was rebuilt between 98 and 117.
 The nymphaeum was internally dived by a courtyard with a room to the south containing an apsidal fountain and rectangular basins.
 In this phase, the nymphaeum measured 45 m long and 15 m wide.
 After its destruction in the earthquakes of the late fourth century, the nymphaeum was rebuilt as a three-aisled basilica with apses along the southern wall.
 This structure was used as a temporary church between 370 and 410 during the construction of the ecclesiastical precinct to the west.
 It was abandoned in the mid seventh century.

-The baths, which surround the nymphaeum at the northwestern end of the forum, were constructed in the early to mid fourth century AD following repairs to the nymphaeum.
+The baths, which surround the nymphaeum at the northwestern end of the forum, were constructed in the early to mid fourth century CE following repairs to the nymphaeum.
 The baths were divided into east and west wings by the nymphaeum.
 The eastern baths were arranged around a central corridor which opened onto a sudatorium, a caldarium, and a tepidarium to the north.
 The western baths possessed a series of axially aligned baths along the northwest wall of the nymphaeum.